Ecola State Park in Oregon

 From Ecola Point, a short drive to the other side of the park leads to parking for Indian Beach and the Indian Beach day-use area.
 The park road leading to Indian Beach is narrow and unsuitable for RVs and trailers.
 Parking is limited.

-Ecola State Park beachplaying on the beach in Ecola State Park
+Playing on Indian Beach in Ecola State Park

-• If you’re looking for a longer hike, continue north on the Tillamook Head Trail.
-From Hikers’ Camp hike an additional four miles to the North Tillamook Head Trail parking area in Seaside.
+• Tillamook Head Trail (strenuous, 10-miles (round-trip), 2500 ft. elevation gain)).
+This hike goes from the Hikers’ Camp and additional four miles to the North Tillamook Head Trail parking area in Seaside.
 The Tillamook Head hike is steep and rough in spots, so be sure to wear hiking shoes or boots.
-The total hike (including Tillamook Head Trail) is about 10 miles long with nearly 2,500 feet in elevation gain.
 This is the trail that takes you to the western-most point that the Lewis and Clark Expedition ventured on during their trek.

 • Visit Haystack Rock at Cannon Beach.